olichose123/olib/README.md

 // set the current locale
 Locale.current = locale;

 // this will raise a warning in the "locale" Logger, but only once.
-In all cases it will return "test_key" as it has no value. trace(Locale.get("test_key"));
+In all cases it will return "missing_key" as it has no value. trace(Locale.get("missing_key"));

 // These two commande will work, as there are values for these keys in the locale file. trace(Locale.get("hello_world"));